 Beef is perhaps the iconic barbecue meat, and because it comes from such a large animal it offers a lot of variety in flavor and texture between each of its different cuts.
 But which one is best?

-For me the best cuts of beef to smoke are brisket, chick roast, rib, top sirloin, flank steak, rump, and round.
+For me the best cuts of beef to smoke are brisket, chuck roast, rib, top sirloin, flank steak, rump, and round.

 In this post I'm going to outline why each cut is so great, and help you decide which beef cut you should go for at your next barbecue.